• Skip to primary navigation

 United States

-Some American families open just one gift on Christmas Eve, and everybody knows what’s in the box – Christmas pajamas!
+Some American families 3135889621_7ec5ee3951_oopen just one gift on Christmas Eve, and everybody knows what’s in the box – Christmas pajamas!
 This gets everyone ready for bed and looking spiffy for Christmas morning.
 That night, after the kids have gone to sleep, Santa Claus sneaks down the chimney and leaves presents under the tree for the good boys and girls.
 In the morning everyone meets up at the tree, looking fly in our Christmas PJ’s, and shares gifts with friends and family.

 Mary Ellen Hackett: Spectrum